 Top 10 things you must include in your enquiry replies

-We’re always told that replying as fast as possible is crucial in converting those enquiries into bookings but what else is important?
+We're always being told that replying as fast as possible is crucial in converting those enquiries into bookings.
+But what else is important?

 Here are 10 things you must include in your reply to a guest enquiry.

 Many hosts or managers will not be respond to an enquiry if the dates are unavailable.
 This, despite owners throwing good money at annual subscriptions on listing sites or building a holiday rental website.